MatthiasBenaets/nix-config/README.md

 - Set root password and Reboot
 - Log into tty with root ```Ctrl - Alt - F1```
 - ```passwd $USER```
-- Set .config symlinks.
-Script will come or will get fully migrated to flake.
 - ```Ctrl - Alt - F7```
 - Log in with LightDM
 - Enjoy